Xunnamius/unified-utils/packages/remark-renumber-references/README.md

 ## Related

 - [remark-reference-links][4] — transform inline links into reference-style
-  links
+  links.
 - [remark-sort-definitions][6] — logically reorder reference definitions at the
-  bottom of your document
+  bottom of your document.
-- [remark-remove-unused-definitions][9] — remove unused reference definitions
+- [remark-remove-unused-definitions][9] — remove unused reference definitions.

 ## Contributing and Support